bitcrusher1023/aws-nest-react/README.md

 I have half done setup on [here](./systems/infrastructure) which can auto set up the infrastructure component I need, but I not have enough time to continue make use of created component.

+- S3 bucket CORS too open

+I allowed any origin to put object to S3 bucket because pulumi don't have option to update resource after created.